 Professor Pitti teaches courses in Latino studies, Western history, immigration history, civil rights, and related subjects.
 He is the author of The Devil in Silicon Valley: Northern California, Race, and Mexican Americans (2003) and American Latinos and the Making of the United States (2012), and he is currently writing a book on César Chávez.
-He is an editor of the Politics and Culture in Modern America series, a member of the California History editorial board, and chair of the National Historic Landmarks Committee.
+He is an editor of the Politics and Culture in Modern America series and a member of the California History editorial board.

-Comparative Ethnic Studies; Radical California; Mexicans and Mexican Americans since 1848; Latina/o Histories
+Race, Radicalism, and Migration in Latinx History; Comparative Ethnic Studies; Radical California; Mexicans and Mexican Americans since 1848; Latina/o Histories